The Confessions of Frannie Langton (TV series): Development

 It was announced in August 2020 that ITV had commissioned an adaptation of Collins' novel, marking ITV's first commission from Drama Republic.
 Collins herself would adapt and executive produce the work alongside Greg Brenman and Rebecca de Souza also executive producing and Carol Harding producing.
 Andrea Harkin would direct the drama.

 Casting

 In August 2021, it was announced Karla-Simone Spence, Sophie Cookson, and Patrick Martins would star in the series with Spence taking the titular role.
 Stephen Campbell Moore, Steven Mackintosh, and Henry Pettigrew had also joined the cast.

 Filming

-Receiving support from Screen Yorkshire and Production Intelligence, principal photography took place across Yorkshire, beginning in August 2021 and wrapping in November.
+Receiving support from Screen Yorkshire and Production Intelligence, filming began in August 2021 and wrapped in November.
 Markéta Korinkova designed the sets for the series.

-Filming locations included Wakefield, Mansion House on St Helen's Square and the former post office on Lendal in York, Sledmere House, Kingston upon Hull, and Versa Studios in Leeds.
+Principal photography took place across Yorkshire at locations such as the former post office on Lendal in York, Duncombe Park, Dewsbury Town Hall, South Parade, Wakefield, Dalton Mills, Hull Old Town, Kingston upon Hull, Temple Newsam, Versa Studios in Leeds, York Mansion House, Bramham Park and Sledmere House.